eieioxyz/Dotfiles-Show-and-Tell/ROLL-CALL.md

 ```

 # Roll Call for [*Dotfiles from Start to Finish-ish*](http://dotfiles.eieio.xyz/)
+- [Andy Nadal](https://github.com/andynadal/.dotfiles.git): I'm an entrepreneur, iOS and Web developer; I love to use UIKit, SwiftUI, CoreData, Next.js, Express and GraphQL; my current setup are two Mac laptops, one of which is an M1, and the other an Intel chip, so syncing them has been a nightmare, I took this course to streamline this flow.
 - [Darren Gussin](https://github.com/dgussin/dotfiles): I'm a back-end developer working with dotnet, C#, azure, docker and kubernetes.
 - [Himanshu Godara](https://github.com/HimanshuGodara/dotfiles_macos): I'm a designer starting to get into software development, currently working with front-end only but who knows where I might move to in future 🤷‍♂️
 - [Moath Alhajri](https://github.com/DevMoath/dotfiles): I'm software developer obsessed with solving problems mostly with web techs such as PHP and JS, playing games or learning new things in my free time.
 - [Anguram Shan](https://github.com/anguramshan/dotfiles): I'm a Front End developer.
 It's obvious my work is to do `beep beep bop` with 👩‍💻.
 - [Elise N](https://github.com/elisencode/dotfiles): [Sep 29 2021] Hi!
 I will overcome difficulties and acheive my goal (un projet, c'est une date).
 Thank you for Instructor Udemy: Mr. Patrick McDonald ! :- ) :heart: